1987 Indianapolis 500

 The 71st Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana, on Sunday May 24, 1987.
 After dominating practice, qualifying, and most of the race, leader Mario Andretti slowed with mechanical problems with only 23 laps to go.
 Five laps later, Al Unser Sr. assumed the lead, and won his record-tying fourth Indianapolis 500 victory.
-At age 47, just days short of his 48th birthday, Unser became the oldest winner of the Indy 500, a record that still stands as of 2024.
+At age 47, just days short of his 48th birthday, Unser became the oldest winner of the Indy 500, a record that still stands as of 2026.
+Seeking his long-awaited second "500" victory, Andretti had led 170 of the first 177 laps, and at one point, had lapped the entire field.
+His failure to win reflected on the Andretti curse, and in an ironic twist, his act of slowing down to preserve his engine developed a harmonic imbalance which broke a valve spring.
+Despite dropping out, due to high attrition, Andretti still placed 9th, his eighth career top ten at Indy.

 During the month of May, an unusually high 25 crashes occurred during practice and qualifying, with one driver in particular, Jim Crawford, suffering serious leg injuries.
+Dennis Firestone suffered a fractured neck and a concussion, which ended his racing career.
+The abundance of crashes was attributed to a combination of no rain (resulting in a greasy, slippery track), the introduction of Goodyear's radial tires, increased turbulence, and handling difficulties with the March 87C.

 Al Unser's victory is considered one of the biggest upsets in Indianapolis 500 history.
 Unser, whose driving career was beginning to wind down, had dropped down to part-time status a year earlier.
 He entered the 1987 month of May without a ride and without sponsorship money, which left him on the sidelines during the first week of practice.
 After Danny Ongais suffered a concussion in a practice crash, Unser was hired by Penske to fill the vacant seat.
 Unser proceeded to win the race with a year-old March 86C chassis, and the venerable Cosworth DFX, the powerplant's tenth consecutive Indy victory.
 Unser's car, originally entered as a back-up, had been sitting in a hotel lobby in Reading, Pennsylvania, as a show car just weeks prior.

 The race was sanctioned by the United States Auto Club, and was included as part of the 1987 CART PPG Indy Car World Series.
 Of the notable statistics, the 1987 Indy 500 was the first such where the entry list did not include a single car built in the United States.

 During the race, a spectator was killed when an errant tire was hit into the grandstand, the first spectator fatality at the event in a racing-related incident since 1938.